QApolo/Galaga_Game/README.md

 # Galaga_Game
-## Version of galaga game made in c++ with allegro library for the graphical interface
+## Version of galaga game made in c++ with allegro library for the graphical interface.

+Programming: Juan Carlos García Medina @QApolo (me) Graphical design: Luis Antonio Castro Cortés

         (As it was a scholar project I had to call it differently so I named it StarConquer to avoid possible legal issues)
 ### Menu